SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/05-Request-And-Response-Wrapper.md

 ```

-It is very important to **always use the proper status codes and to end the response**.
+It is essential to **always use the proper status codes and to end the response**.

 [/slide]